TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1DNSLog.md

 ```

 ### -DNSServers
-Filter the DNS Logs by one or more DNS Servers (i.e "mybloxoneddihost.mydomain.corp" or "mybloxoneddihost1.mydomain.corp","mybloxoneddihost2.mydomain.corp"
+Filter the DNS Logs by one or more DNS Servers (i.e "ddihost.mydomain.corp" or "ddihost1.mydomain.corp","myddihost2.mydomain.corp"

 ```yaml
 Type: String[]